Jump to year: 2011 | 2010 | 2009 | 2008 | 2007 | 2006

 2) Zero -> Cloud installation process, which significantly simplifies Nimbus installation and includes user management tools.

-In addition, this release also contains new scheduling and network configuration options, new propagation methods, new workspace pilot options, as well as multiple smaller features and bugfixes—too much by far to brag about in this mail; the full list is available in the changelog at: http://www.nimbusproject.org/docs/2.5/changelog.html#2.5
+In addition, this release also contains new scheduling and network configuration options, new propagation methods, new workspace pilot options, as well as multiple smaller features and bugfixes—too much by far to brag about in this mail; the full list is available in the changelog at: https://www.nimbusproject.org/docs/2.5/changelog.html#2.5

 This release would not have been the same without active involvement of the Nimbus open source community.
 The changelog contains acknowledgements of many members who made substantial contributions: in particular, we’d like to thank Patrick Armstrong, Paulo Motta, Pierre Riteau, and Matt Vliet.
 They not only contributed new ideas, suggestions, and features but also helped us improve code quality—priceless!